day0market/pyalgotrader/docs/cta_strategy.md

 ### Return commission、Return on turnover、One-stop return

-In the policy can be directlypass，The specific application logic to back-test/Firm responsible for engine。
+In the strategy can be directly pass, The specific application logic to back-test/Firm responsible for engine.
 ```
     def on_order(self, order: OrderData):
         """